Yoshicake/Yoshicake/README.md

 - 👋 Hi, I’m @Yoshicake
-- 👀 I’m interested in Fortnite, League of Legends, Marvel, DC, tech news, smartphones, coding on Discord.
+- 👀 I’m interested in Fortnite, Overwatch, Sonic, Nintendo, Marvel, DC, tech news, smartphones, coding on Discord.
 - 🌱 I’m currently learning computer science @ Penn State University (expected graduation: December 2025 or May 2026).
 - 💞️ I’m looking to collaborate on Discord bot or game development.
 - 📫 How to reach me: